wigy/chronicles_of_grunt/README.md

 This is a path prefix to be added on work files and defaults to `.`.

 ### `external.lib`, `external.css`, `external.fonts`
-These defines external libraries in use.
-First one is for (minimized) code files, the second (minimized) CSS-files and the last one is for fonts.
+These defines external libraries to use.
+First one is for (minimized) code files, the second (minimized) CSS-files and the third one is for fonts.
 The following predefined constants are supported:
 * `angular` --- AngularJS
 * `jquery` --- jQuery
 * `bootstrap` --- Bootstrap
 * `coa` --- Wigy's Chronicles of Angular

+### `external.unittestlib`, `external.unittestcss`
+These are external libraries for HTML-based unit test runner.
+Supported predefined constants are:
+* `jasmine` --- Jasmine unit testing.

 ### `src.config`
 Configuration and other source code files that has to be included first.